GSA/automate.fedramp.gov/content/documentation/sar/4-sar-template-to-oscal-mapping.md

 This section addresses the TCW, Scanner Tool Results, Risks Identified during Penetration Testing, and the Risk Exposure Table (RET) first.
 These are addressed first because much of the individual SAR tables are generated from OSCAL-based content.

-As described in the  [*FedRAMP Extensions and Allowed Values*](/documentation/general-concepts/3-fedramp-extensions-and-accepted-values/) section.

-NIST designed the core OSCAL syntax to model cybersecurity information that is common to most organization and compliance frameworks; however, NIST also recognized the need to provide flexibility or organizations with unique information needs.
+As described in the [*FedRAMP Extensions and Allowed Values*](/documentation/general-concepts/3-fedramp-extensions-and-accepted-values/) section, NIST designed the core OSCAL syntax to model cybersecurity information that is common to most organizations and compliance frameworks; however, NIST also recognized the need to provide flexibility for organizations with unique information needs.

-Instead of trying to provide a language that meets each organization\'s unique needs, NIST provided designed OSCAL with the ability to be extended.
+Instead of trying to provide a language that meets each organization\'s unique needs, NIST provided OSCAL with the ability to be extended.

 As a result, FedRAMP-compliant OSCAL files are a combination of the core OSCAL syntax and extensions defined by FedRAMP.
-The extensions related to the Security Assessment Plan (SAP) are cited in context of their use.
+The extensions related to the SAP are cited in context of their use.

-**FedRAMP extensions and allowed values are cited in relevant portions of this document and summarized in the FedRAMP OSCAL Registry.**
+**FedRAMP extensions and allowed values are cited in relevant portions of this documentation and summarized in the FedRAMP OSCAL Registry.**

 {{<callout>}}
 _***Revised FedRAMP Registry Approach***<br/>The FedRAMP OSCAL Registry was originally provided as a spreadsheet.
 It now uses the draft OSCAL Extensions syntax and is offered in XML and JSON formats._